openandroidinstaller-dev/openandroidinstaller/docs/unlocking_the_bootloader.md

-#### On unlocking the bootloader
+# On unlocking the bootloader

-First of all, this tool will not help you bypass any vender locked bootloaders in non-official ways.
+[!IMPORTANT] First of all, this tool will not help you bypass any vender locked bootloaders in non-official ways.

 Devices by *Samsung, Google, OnePlus, Fairphone* and others make it relatively easy to unlock the bootloader and get good support in the installer.